 - LakeMaster and NOAA Preloaded Charts for Out-Of-The-Box Use

 This Garmin offers a vividly colored 7” screen with enough detail to help you distinguish between fish or underwater structures.
 The GPS is extremely sensitive for highly accurate chartplotting and waypoint marking.

 Being a Garmin brand product, you can rest assured knowing the GPS capabilities are second to none.
-In fact, Garmin is well known for the accuracy of their GPS no matter what technology it’s attached to.
+In fact, Garmin is well known for the accuracy of its GPS, no matter what technology it's attached to.